StephenAlcantara/testimonials-grid/README.md

 # testimonials-grid
-A practice snippet for creating a testimonial grid section
+A practice snippet for creating a sample testimonial grid section